-Do you know the latest android version names?
+Do you know the latest Android version names?
 If not, you’re in for a treat!
-In this blog, we will be going through each android version name from A to Z and detailing all the important features and changes that came with it.
-So whether you’re looking for new tips and tricks for your android device, or just want to know the current version names, you’ll definitely find what you’re looking for here.
+In this blog, we will go through each Android version name from A to Z and detail all the essential features and changes that came with it.
+So whether you’re looking for new tips and tricks for your Android device or want to know the current version names, you’ll find what you’re looking for here.
 So don’t wait any longer and start reading!

-With the introduction of smartphones in 2007 when Steve Jobs launched the iPhone, the world has been revolutionised.
+The world was revolutionised when Steve Jobs launched the iPhone in 2007.
 We have come a long way since then.
 With the introduction of Android in 2008, the game has changed a lot for smartphone users.
-Till date, Google has revealed 16 different versions of Android.
+To date, Google has revealed 16 different versions of Android.
 Google has always been quirky about naming the Android versions.
-Jump in with us to find out the quirky Android version names from A to Z in this article.
+In this article, jump in to find the quirky Android version names from A to Z.

 1. Android 1.0 – 2008

 To compete with Apple’s iOS, Android introduced its Android 1.0 in 2008.
-The version then was nothing as compared to what we use today.
-The interface was pretty basic and there were not many features.
-However, the first release of the Android version has the basic Google Apps that we use.
-This includes Maps, Calendar, Gmail and YouTube, etc.
+The version then was nothing compared to what we use today.
+The interface was pretty basic, and there were not many features.
+However, the first Android version release has the essential Google Apps that we use.
+This includes Maps, Calendar, Gmail, YouTube, etc.

 2. Android 1.5, Cupcake – 2009